 In today’s competitive scenario, hiring managers must look beyond a candidate’s resume and redundant traditional interview approaches.
 They need to undertake an interview approach that provides a deeper understanding of a coder’s proficiency.

 Time to embrace live code interview tool as a game-changing interview approach

 A live coding interview is a next-generation candidate interview process wherein the interviewer assesses a coder’s proficiency in real-time.
-A prerequisite to the interview is that candidates have to accept sharing their screen, video and audio.
+A prerequisite to the interview is that candidates must accept sharing their screen, video, and audio.
 They are then asked to code in a programming language of their choice.
 Aside from the fact that the interview is being hosted remotely, it is as natural as a physical interview.
 It is also substantially more realistic than a traditional pen and paper, whiteboard coding interview approach.
-It offers the interviewer an accurate idea of how a candidate thinks and collaborates and utilizes various languages, frameworks, libraries or APIs.
+It offers the interviewer an accurate idea of how a candidate thinks, collaborates, and utilizes various languages, frameworks, libraries, or APIs (Application Programming Interface).